jundalisay/superb/content/en/social/economics/principles/invisible-hand.md

 > *This is our [second law of value](/social/economics/principles/second-law)

-If a society was not interested in Jim's product, then that product would not be sold and there would be no public benefit.
+If a society were not interested in Jim's product, then that product would not be sold and there would be no public benefit.
 Jim's original interest in making that useless product would then not fall under the invisible hand.
 However, he can still strive to make his product meet the interest of the public by improving it through trial and error.
 He will only know that it matches the public interest after it actually gets sold.

-Thus, **employment (the sale of services) and sales (the sale of goods)** are two of the many ways how the invisible hand taps the energy from personal interest or passion to diffuse its productivity throughout society to quench the needs of the public interest (called effectual demand)*.
+Thus, **employment (the sale of services) and sales (the sale of goods)** are two of the many ways the invisible hand taps the energy from personal interest or passion, to diffuse its productivity throughout society to quench the needs of the public interest (called effectual demand)*.

 > *This is our [third law of value](/social/economics/principles/third-law)